JohnAZoidberg/nosql-book/content/cassandra.md

 - Token

 # Goals of Cassandra (David)
+- Distri
 # Use cases of Cassandra (David)
+- Large Deployments
+  - ingenuety, architecture and feature set is limited when used as single-node
+  - several nodes -> might be a fit
+  - dozens of nodes -> cassandra great fit
+- Lots of Writes, Statistics and Analysis
+  - consider in respect to read / write ratio
+  - cassandra optimized for write throughput
+  - "high performance at high write volumes with many concurrent client threads" primary features of cassandra
+- Geographical Desitribution
+  - configure to replicate across multiple data centers
+  - globally deployed application
+  - putting data near user
+- Evolving Applications
+  - support for flexible schema suitable to evolve database with application
+-

 # How to model data to take advantage of Cassandra (David & Daniel)
 > Writes are cheap.
 Write everything the way you want to read it. % https://medium.com/@alexbmeng/cassandra-query-language-cql-vs-sql-7f6ed7706b4c